-As we say farewell to Cervical Cancer Prevention Week, I’d like to share my thoughts on the HPV vaccine.
+As the HSE embarks on another information campaign on the HPV vaccine, I’d like to share my thoughts on the issue.
 Please bear with me, as my original opinions on the matter stemmed from innocence, lack of the full picture, and the vulnerability most mothers experience at one time or another.

 For those who don’t understand why anyone would not vaccinate their children against the HPV virus, I’d like to give you a glimpse as to how I was introduced to the vaccine.
 It was the spring of 2009.
 My daughter was just a few months old.
 Tiny, trusting, and whose future was – at least for the next 18 years – resting in my hands.
 (Why on earth would anyone give me this level of responsibility?)